LynhTran/dory-defense/README.md

 Clone the project and load the folder as an [unpacked](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked) extension.

 ## Installation (Server)
-This server was tested with Python 2.7
-To install dependencies, run `python -m pip install -r requirements.txt` To start the webserver, run `python app.py`
+This server was tested with Python 2.7.
+To install dependencies, run `python -m pip install -r requirements.txt`.
+To start the webserver, run `python app.py`.
+The default host is 0.0.0.0 (all IPs bound) and the default port is 80.

 ## Sources
 - [iziToast](https://izitoast.marcelodolza.com/)